About your rent

 Please remember to keep the appointment and if you have any doubts you can always check with us.
 As a word of warning, those who abuse the appointment system in this way run the risk of being charged for the missed call – don’t let it be you.

-Should you wish to make alterations or improvements to your home, you must apply for permission before having any work carried out.
+Should you wish to make alterations or improvements to your home, you must contact your Housing Officer to discuss the process to make alterations to your home.

 About factoring